ThomasFellowes/MARS3888_reefdata/README.md

 https://mybinder.org/v2/gh/ThomasFellowes/ThomasFellowes-MARS3888_reefdata/mainClick on the icon [to open your virtual phython.

-## Now work through the 4 Notebooks - You have 2 weeks to get through these.
+## Now work through the 4 Notebooks